Mheibes: Gameplay

-The other team must then nominate a player, who has only one guess to find out who is holding the ring.
+The other team must then nominate a player, who has only one guess to find out who is holding the ring (and in which hand).
 The decision is based on studying the facial expressions of each team member.
 The player can also rule out players if he believes they do not hold the ring.
 He can rule out as many as he wants.

-When a player rules out a hand holding the ring, the ring is exposed followed by a shouting of the word Bat (بات) implying in the iraqi-dialect "to sleep over" or to "stay the night", as the ring is once again hidden.
+When a player rules out a hand holding the ring, the ring is exposed followed by a shouting of the word Bat (بات) implying in the Iraqi-dialect "to sleep over" or to "stay the night", as the ring is once again hidden.